CrayLabs/SmartSim/README.md

 --------

-## Built-In Applications
+# Infrastructure Library Applications
  - Orchestrator - In-memory data store and Machine Learning Inference (Redis + RedisAI)
  - Ray - Distributed Reinforcement Learning (RL), Hyperparameter Optimization (HPO)

-## Orchestrator
+## Redis + RedisAI

-The Orchestrator is an in-memory database that utilizes Redis and RedisAI to provide a distributed database and access to ML runtimes from Fortran, C, C++ and Python.
+The ``Orchestrator`` is an in-memory database that utilizes Redis and RedisAI to provide a distributed database and access to ML runtimes from Fortran, C, C++ and Python.

 SmartSim provides classes that make it simple to launch the database in many